 Dean, Center for the Promotion of

-Professor, Faculty of Policy Science
+Professor, Faculty of International

-I hope for even more students to turn their eyes to the world, and have the experience of learning through the experience of intercultural communication that "one person's common sense is not necessarily that of another".
 In this era, we cannot ignore the necessity for internationalization and globalization.
 I believe the acceptance of diversity through the cultivation of a flexible attitude will aid in the realization of "tomoiki (symbiosis)".
 It is my deepest wish to be able to contribute to the promotion of internationalization in ‘Ryukoku University fashion’.